Git: Commands

+A .gitignore file may be created in a Git repository as a plain text file.
+The files listed in the .gitignore file will not be tracked by Git.
+This feature can be used to ignore files with keys or passwords, various extraneous files, and large files (which GitHub will refuse to upload).

+Git references

 Every object in the Git database that is not referred to may be cleaned up by using a garbage collection command or automatically.
 An object may be referenced by another object or an explicit reference.
-Git knows different types of references.
+Git has different types of references.
 The commands to create, move, and delete references vary. git show-ref lists all references.
 Some types are: